RHULPsychology/Important_Tutorials/Windows_Prep_for_Cluster/Linux_Subsystem_Activation.md

 # How to Activate Linux on Windows 10

-Click the start and type in “Turn Windows Features on/off” and hit return. it should give you this dialog.
+- Click the start and type in “Turn Windows Features on/off” and hit return. it should give you this dialog.
+Turn ON the Windows Subsystem for Linux option.
+The system will ask you for a restart which should be done before proceeding further.

 ![Image description](https://github.com/RHULPsychology/Important_Tutorials/blob/master/Windows_Prep_for_Cluster/turn-windows-subsystem-for-linux-beta.jpg)

-Go to Microsoft App Store and install Ubuntu 18.04 LTS App:
+- After Restart, go to Microsoft App Store and install Ubuntu 18.04 LTS App:

 ![Image description](https://github.com/RHULPsychology/Important_Tutorials/blob/master/Windows_Prep_for_Cluster/store.png)